 Beamline Description

-The MET beamline is based on a dipole bending magnet as the source for
+The 22-IR-2 (MET) beamline is based on a dipole bending magnet as the source for

 synchrotron infrared light.
 The beam radius is 25 meters.
 The collected